opencog/.github/profile/README.md

 * [Learn](https://github.com/opencog/learn) - Symbolic learning ("mature", batch-based processing.)
 * [Agents](https://github.com/opencog/agents) - Refactoring learning for an interactive environment.
 * [Sensory](https://github.com/opencog/sensory) - Dataflow of graphlets to/from external world.
 Agents I/O system.
+* [Motor](https://github.com/opencog/motor) - Controlling the focus of sensory attention.
+Perception-action.

 ### OpenCog Fossils
-Older, abandoned and obsolete components.
-These were educational and fun, but development has halted.
-These projects are no longer maintained, but they do contain useful subsystems that might be salvageable for future use.
+Older, abandoned and obsolete components and experiments.
+These were attempts to build subsystems with specific goals and ideas in mind.
+As experiments, they provided validation for certain design ideas.
+They were educational and fun, but turned out to be unworkable.
+Thus, development has halted.
+These projects are no longer maintained.
+They do contain useful subsystems that could be salvaged for future use.
 This includes:
 * PLN, URE, Attention, Ghost, Relex, R2L, ROS, Hanson Robotics Eva/Sophia
 * MOSES (but not as-moses, see below).
 * Any repo that is marked "read-only" or "obsolete".